Enterprise vs. Regular Software Development: How to choose the right programmer

 How to Hire Enterprise vs. Regular software developers

-Enterprise and regular software developers have different skillsets and experience meaning that they are not a one-size-fits-all when it comes to who they can work for.
+Enterprise and regular software developers have different skillsets and experiences meaning that they are not a one-size-fits-all when it comes to who they can work for.
 Enterprise developers are more suited for large corporations while regular software developers are more suited for small businesses and startups.

 Therefore, the hiring process and considerations for these two types of developers also differ.
 Here is how: